Uranium shipment signals end of US-Russian nuclear deal

 The end of the agreement will also affect the uranium market in the United States, where under deals negotiated to end a trade complaint, Russia will now only be able to supply about a quarter of the market.

-Moniz and Bunn said participants had had plenty of time to adjust because they had known the program would end when 500 metric tonnes were shipped.
+Moniz and Bunn said participants had had plenty of time to adjust because they had known the programme would end when 500 metric tonnes were shipped.
+(Editing by Andrew Roche)